kiwi515/ogws_info/README.md

 - `RSPE_r1.csv`: Symbol map (NTSC-U, v1.01) in CSV form, for whatever data analysis you may want to do.

 ## Instructions
-Dolphin is a bit confusing with this stuff, so I thought I'd leave a note here.

 Dolphin will only look for `{install-directory}\User\Maps\{GameID}.map` if you select `Symbols > Load Symbol Map`, so you need to instead select `Symbols > Load Other Map File...`, and navigate the to the `*.dmap` file you have downloaded.